Obarun/66/doc/66-frontend.md

     It is unnecessary to manually define chained sets of dependencies, see [66](66.html#handling-dependencies).

-    A service can be commented out by placing the number sign `#` at the begin of the name like this:
+    A service can be commented out by placing the number sign `#` at the beginning of the name like this:

     ````
     Depends = ( fooA #fooB fooC )